kpchoy/Study-Guide-Notes-/javascript/js_general.md

 - Formallly define a Javascript closure
   - combination of a function and the lexical envirnoment where it was declared
   - allow function to access variables from an enclosing/ outer scope
-  - closure crated whenever define a function
+  - closure created whenever define a function

 - Give an example of a closure?
   - function sayHi(name){